 Due to the nature of the College's operations and the composition of the Members of Corporation (being drawn from local public and private sector organisations) it is possible that transactions will take place with organisations in which a member of the Corporation may have an interest.
 All transactions involving organisations in which a member of the Corporation may have an interest are conducted at arm's length and in accordance with the College's financial regulations and normal procurement procedures.
 Members' interests are disclosed in the Register of interests.
+One member's partner was employed by the College during the year and received remuneration of £21,000.

-The total expenses paid to or on behalf of the Governors during the year was $\pounds 0$ (2021: $\pounds 39$).
-No Governor has received any remuneration or waived payments from the College during the year (2021: None).
+The total expenses paid to or on behalf of the Governors during the year was £0 (2022: £0).
+No Governor has received any remuneration or waived payments from the College during the year (2022: None).